 - Connect your USB devices to a different computer.
 If it’s working properly on the other computer, then your USB device is most likely at fault.
 If it still keeps disconnecting, then move on to step 2., below.

 - Connect your USB devices to a different (and functioning) port to see if it fixes the issue.
+If yes, then great!
 If the USB still keeps disconnecting, move on to Fix 2.